ninbura/windows/readme.md

         3. Enable XMP.
         4. Adjust system fan curves as desired.
 3. ### Install Windows
     - Under construction
-4. ### verify that windows is activated
+4. ### Verify that Windows is Activated
     - open settings & navigate to `system > activation`
     - If it says activation failed don't panic, see [troubleshooting failed windows activation](#troubleshooting-failed-windows-activation).
-5. ### update windows
+5. ### Update Windows
-   - open windows settings & navigate to `windows updates`
+    - Open the Settings app & navigate to `Windows Updates`.
-   - optionally - toggle "Get the latest updates as soon asy they're available"; I personally suggest doing this.
+    - Optionally, toggle "Get the latest updates as soon as they're available"; I personally suggest doing this.
-   - check for updates & wait for them to download/install
+    - Check for updates & wait for them to download/install.
-   - **restart your computer**
+    - Restart your computer.
-   - check for updates again
+    - Check for updates again.
     - If you have more updates and pc requests restarting again, do so.
-   - repeat until windows states that everything is up-to-date
+    - Repeat until Windows states that everything is up-to-date.
-6. ### update microsoft store apps
+6. ### Update Microsoft Store Apps
+    - #### Preface
+        - Completion of this step is often required before winget will function properly, which is a big component of this tutorial.
+    - #### Steps
-   - open the microsoft store via your start menu
+        1. Open the Microsoft Store via your Start Menu.
-   - click the "library" button in the bottom left hand corner of the window
+        2. Click the "library" button in the bottom left hand corner of the window.
-   - select "get updates" in the top right hand corner of the window
+        3. Select "Get Updates" in the top right hand corner of the window.
-   - wait until all updates have been retreived, should be a little loading symbol to reference
+        4. Wait until all updates have been retreived, should be a little loading symbol to reference.
-   - select "update all" just left of the "get updates" button
+        5. Select "Update All" just left of the "Get Updates" button.
-   - wait for all microsoft store applications to update before proceeding to step 7
+        6. Wait for all Microsoft Store applications to update before proceeding.
-7. ### Use winget to install a few prerequisite applications
+8. ### Use winget to install a few prerequisite applications
    1. right click the start button on taskbar & select "Terminal (Admin)"
    2. run the following command
      - ```PowerShell